 Energy Transfer Equity’s valuation

-ETE’s high current valuation compared to its historical levels could indicate its strong expected cash flow growth, driven by the expiration of IDR (international depositary receipt) subsidies and distribution growth at ETP.
+ETE’s low current valuation compared to its historical levels might indicate a buying opportunity considering the strong expected cash flow growth.
+This cash flow growth is expected to be driven by the expiration of IDRs subsidies, equity issuances at ETP, and distribution growth at ETP.

 Energy Transfer Partners’ valuation

-In the next part of this series, we’ll look at recent analysts’ recommendations for Energy Transfer Equity and Energy Transfer Partners.
+In the final article of this series, we’ll look at the recent analysts’ recommendations for Energy Transfer Equity and Energy Transfer Partners.